-Why Software Testing Methodologies are important?
+Why are Software Testing Methodologies important?

-- It manages your project requirements, test cases, bugs, issues in a single integrated environment, with full traceability throughout the testing lifecycle.
+It manages your project requirements, test cases, bugs, issues in a single integrated environment, with full traceability throughout the testing lifecycle.

-- It is a highly intuitive testing approach that provides a complete picture of the software product and health status.
+It is a highly intuitive testing approach that provides a complete picture of the software product and health status.

-Functional vs Non-functional Testing Methodologies
+QA Testing Methodology - Functional vs Non-functional Testing Methodologies

 Non-functional testing methods incorporate different test types focused on the operational aspects of a piece of software.
 These are: